-An alternative approach might see the regulator giving the role of managing interference to private entity.
-Under a private commons arrangement - where the rules that determine access to the band are set by the entity to which the band has been licensed - the users are dependent on the licensed entity, as well as other users, to manage the risk of interference while the regulator has very little need for intervention.
+An alternative approach might see the regulator giving the role of managing interference to a private entity.
+In this context, under a private commons arrangement - where the rules that determine access to the band are set by the entity to which the band has been licensed - the users are dependent on the licensed entity, as well as other users, to manage the risk of interference within the private commons band while the regulator has very little need for intervention.